cloud-elements/devportal/docs/elements/dynamicscrm/events.md

 There are no extra configurations needed to enable Microsoft Dynamics CRM Help Desk events.

-Microsoft Dynamics CRM Help Desk Files and Folders are currently supported within the Events Framework.

 In order to enable polling, add these two extra configurations to your instance JSON:

 ```